🎉

 2. Track, monitor, and assess current processes

 Tracking, monitoring, and assessing current processes can help identify inaccuracies.
-For example, time and labor cost, leave and absences, people-per-project and people-per-task costs are key performance indicators (KPIs) to track.
+A workforce planning model can track key performance indicators (KPIs) like time and labor cost, leave and absences, and people-per-project or per-task costs.

 3. Prioritize training and mentorship